liulab-dfci/TRUST4/README.md

 If your input is raw sequence, you can use "--barcodeRange" to tell TRUST4 how to extract barcode information.

 In the output, the abundance in the report will use the number of barcodes for the CDR3 instead of read count.
-TRUST4 will also generate the file TRUST_barcode_report.tsv.
+TRUST4 will also generate the file trust_barcode_report.tsv.
 In this file, TRUST4 will pick the most abundance pair of chains as the representative for the barcode(cell).
 The format is:

 	barcode	cell_type	IGH/TRB/TRD_information	IGK/IGL/TRA/TRG_information	secondary_chain1_information	secondary_chain2_information